U.S. Leads Anti-Corruption Efforts at the OECD

 Supply Chains: The OECD's pilot project for the mining sector will include practical guidance on managing supply chain risks for minerals from conflict zones and fragile states.
 During the Ministerial Council Meeting in May 2011, Ministers endorsed the updated Guidelines for Multinational Enterprises, which includes new recommendations for evaluating supply chains.

 Tax Havens: The United States holds a seat in the Steering Committee of the OECD Global Forum on Transparency and Exchange of Information for Tax Purposes.
-The Forum, created in conjunction with the G20 in 2000, works to eliminate safe havens for proceeds of corruption.
-Its 95 members strive to ensure that national laws allow for information sharing to combat tax evasion, bribery, money laundering, and terrorist financing.
+The Forum, created in conjunction with the G20 in 2000 and restructured in 2009, works to eliminate safe havens for proceeds of corruption.
+Its members strive to ensure that national laws allow for information sharing to combat tax evasion, bribery, money laundering, and terrorist financing.
 Six hundred tax agreements have been signed under its auspices.